Str1ker17/android_device_samsung_delos3geur/README.md

 - Volume keys may be disabled with screen off (permissions?)
 - Power off causes infinite loop and never shut down
 - thermald's ONCRPC throws too much lines to logcat
-- libstagefright/QCUtilityClass.cpp is hacked due to weird KeyedVector<> behaviour
+- libstagefright/QCUtilityClass.cpp is hacked due to weird KeyedVector<> behaviour.
+Avoid hacks in future
 - sensorservice/SensorDevice.cpp too

 - look at "TODO" file
 - and don't forget about "adb logcat -C"